pay-theory/payment-components/src/DEVREADME.md

 To style the input fields you can pass in a custom style object to the create function in our SDK.
 This allows you to style the text inside the inputs as well as the style of the radio buttons for the ACH account type.

-- default: (Object) The way text fields look when there if ir is not in state success or error.
+- default: (Object) The way a text field look when it is not in state success or error.
-- success: (Object) The way text fields look when they have go through validation and are in state success
+- success: (Object) The way a text field look when it is valid.
+Only applies to fields that go through validation.
-- error: (Object) The way text fields look when they have go through validation and are in state error
+- error: (Object) The way a text field look when it is invalid.
+Only applies to fields that go through validation.
 - radio: The way radio buttons look for the ACH account type
     - width: (Int) The width in pixels of the radio buttons
     - fill: (String) The color of the radio buttons